pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 We use [Fiji](https://fiji.sc/) to open and view z-stack .tif images.
 We recommend that you download and install Fiji prior to starting this workflow.

 ## Step 1.2: Install Docker for your system
 The SubcellularDistribution pipeline is implemented using Docker in order to facilitate installation and reproducibility.
-Docker creates an isolated operating system on your computer, akin to a virtual machine.
+Docker creates an isolated operating system on your computer that only it controls.
 These isolated environments are called containers.
+You can think of these containers as virtual machines that you connect to from your computer.
 We provide instructions for Docker to recreate this container system across multiple different platforms.
 Instructions are provided on the Docker website for [Mac](https://docs.docker.com/docker-for-mac/install/) and [Windows](https://docs.docker.com/docker-for-windows/install/).

 Once you have installed Docker, you will need to start the application.
 For those on a Mac, we recommend adjusting the memory resources available to your Docker containers.
 This setting is available in the "Preferences" interface under "Resources".
 We recommend starting with 5 GB of memory available.
 You can also adjust the number of CPUs available in the same interface.